FerretCode-Freelancing/techrocks-blog/raw_posts/building-embedded-cloud-integrations-with-mqtt.md

 These QoS levels are the first step in building a reliable message delivery flow.
 Additionally, MQTT also has other reliability mechanisms; one of which is persistent sessions.

-When using persistent sessions, when a client connects the broker stores client's subscriptions, and queues missed QoS 1 and 2 messages while the client is offline.
+When using persistent sessions, a client will connect to the broker, which stores the client's current subscriptions, and queues missed QoS 1 and 2 messages while the client is offline.
 When that same client reconnects, the broker will deliver the queued messages, ensuring no data is lost during temporary disconnections.

 Additionally, the use of the "Keep Alive" functionality helps detect abnormal disconnections.
 Each client periodically sends a `PINGREQ` packet to the broker to indicate that it's online.
 If the broker doesn't receive a message or `PINGREQ` within a specified interval, it can close the connection, and then use the final reliability mechanism: